Grilled Flank Steak with Poblano Pico is on the menu this weekend and I’m NOT mad about it!

 This Grilled Flank Steak with Poblano Pico in one word is perfection.
 The spice rub, the salsa, the steak… it’s a perfect marriage of flavors and I’m obsessed.
 All Things Meat is quite possibly the only meat seasoning you need this spring or summer.
 It goes on everything.
 Steak, chicken, pork, burgers ribs… the list goes on!
 It’s perfectly spiced and smoky but not overpowering or crazy spicy.
 Thomas and I have even been throwing it on veggies as seasoning recently because that’s just who we are as a couple and we live on the edge 🙂

 So grab a few containers of All Things Meat, you need it.
-Then, make this Grilled Flank Steak and add it to your Cinco de Mayo plans or just start making it on the weekends from here on out!
+Then, make this Grilled Flank Steak and add it to your weekend plans or just start making it on the weekends from here on out!
 And don’t forget about the poblano pico because it’s quite frankly out of this world.
 Adding the slightly smoky poblanos to one of my favorite condiments is a total game changer.

 And if you happen to have any leftover meat… this is the perfect add in for a quesadilla or enchiladas.
 Just chop it up a bit and add it in!
 You’re welcome.